Resize an image with vImage.

 Initialize an Image Format and vImage Buffers

 To learn about initializing the buffers you'll need to perform a scaling operation, see Creating a Core Graphics Image Format and Creating and Populating Buffers from Core Graphics Images.
 In this example, you'll need the image format and buffers discussed in Creating and Populating Buffers from Core Graphics Images.
-However, you'll use the following code to initialize a destination buffer with a height and width that are one-third of the source dimensions.
+However, you'll use the following code to initialize a destination buffer with a height and width that are a quarter of the source dimensions.

 Apply the Scale Operation